 United States Agency for International Development (USAID) OPTIMIZE Consortium

 We are a partner in the OPTIMIZE Consortium, led by Wits RHI from South Africa and funded by the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) through the United States Agency for International Development (USAID).
 OPTIMIZE aims to accelerate access to simpler, safer and more affordable HIV treatment by integrating clinical research, novel formulation technologies to reduce treatment costs, and accelerated product introduction in developing countries.
 The formulation technologies include innovation by the University of Liverpool – our licensor and collaborator, and also an OPTIMIZE partner.
-OPTIMIZE also includes International Center for AIDS Care and Treatment Program (ICAP) at Columbia University and Mylan Laboratories, and collaborates closely with other partners funded by Unitaid.
+OPTIMIZE also includes International Center for AIDS Care and Treatment Program (ICAP) at Columbia University, Mylan Laboratories, the St. Stephen’s AIDS Trust (SSAT) and the University of Cape Town.
+OPTIMIZE collaborates closely with other partners funded by Unitaid.